Veroni/silver-octo-robot/README.md

 # silver-octo-robot

-Something bad happened on this planet.
-Lots of creatures are struggling.
-Our hero - Silver-octo-robot is here to help and to cure this planet's creatures.
+Something bad is happening on this planet.
+Creatures of the world are struggling.
+Our hero - Silver-octo-robot is here to help.
+Only Silver-octo-robot can cure this planet and restore the happiness.
-Silver-octo-robot is equipped with several tools that he can use.